StuyPulse/Wildcard-LEDControl/README.md

 Brian's house of LED development, code that will be run on the Arduinos to control the lighting on our 2018 robot.

-<b>Post season thoughts (4/30/18): Brian:</b> While the animation portion is pretty, the overall project is overkill, buggy, and unnecessarily complicated.
+<b>Post season thoughts (4/30/18): Brian:</b> While the animation portion is pretty, the overall project is buggy.
 It was fun though.
 Perhaps this can be perfected by future generations.

 ## Required Libraries:
 - FastLED.h - lib for controlling WS2812B LEDs